-Connecting the Centre of Space Technologies to European research infrastructure within the European Space Agency (ESA) will create a foundation for continuing cooperation with other European research centers after finalizing the project.
+Connecting the Centre of Space Technologies to the European research infrastructure within European Space Agency (ESA) will create a foundation for continuing cooperation with other European research centers after finalizing the project.
 Realization of the project will expand tremendously the research infrastructure in the field of spatial technologies at all of these centers, will create conditions for realizing tasks at a much higher theoretical and applied level, will open perspectives for considerable broadening of diapason of researches with interdisciplinary character and development of technologies and products, will be implemented new missions for educational satellites.
+It will deepen interaction between specialists from various fields from different research institutions and industries.

-8. CONCLUSIONS
+CONCLUSIONS